Ex-Trump lawyer Michael Cohen to testify publicly before Congress in February

 Calling Cohen to come voluntarily before the committee to speak publicly is part of that, he said, though he added that he has no interest in "inappropriately interfering with any ongoing criminal investigations, and to that end, we are in the process of consulting with Special Counsel Mueller's office."

 Special Counsel Robert Mueller is probing Russian interference in the 2016 election, which includes investigating possible collusion between Moscow and Trump's campaign.
-Both chambers of Congress are also conducting investigations into Russian election meddling.
+Congress is also conducting investigations into Russian election meddling.

 The new chairman of the House Intelligence Committee, Rep. Adam Schiff, D-Calif., said that it will also be necessary "for Mr. Cohen to answer questions pertaining to the Russia investigation, and we hope to schedule a closed session before our committee in the near future."